backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 Spot Instances & Fleet.md

 > [!info] Cancelling a spot request does not terminate the instances.
 So it is our responsibility to terminate the running instances.

 > [!question]- How to terminate instances in a persistent request?
-> To terminate all the spot instances in a persistent request you must *first cancel the the spot request* and *then terminate the instances*.
+> To terminate all the spot instances in a persistent request you must *first cancel the spot request* and *then terminate the instances*.
 Since in a persistent request *if you terminate the spot instances first* then the *feedback loop* will see that x number of instances were needed but there are 0 now so it *will start them again*.
 > ---
 > ![[attachments/Pasted image 20230302094916.png]]